 Apartments can be found from 13,000QR upwards and a furnished 2 bed apartment will cost around 16,000QR.
 A three bedroom townhouse has been advertised from 25,000QR per month.
 There are plans for primary and secondary schools to be built but at the moment the closest is in West Bay such as Newton School.

 West Bay Lagoon has a variety of lifestyle options from high rise apartments to luxurious waterside villas.
-Traffic at the moment is quite light but they are expecting it to get busier once the Pearl opens fully.
+The Pearl adds the special touch to this much sought after area.

 Abu Hamour/ Mamoura/ Ain Khalid